git4vas/wirework/readme.md

 #### docker Installation

-nstall packages to allow apt to use a repository over HTTPS:
+install packages to allow apt to use a repository over HTTPS:

     #apt-get install \
     >     ca-certificates \